Sun of May

-The first official use of the sun as a national symbol was in 1813 with the Constituent Assembly of the United Provinces of the Río de la Plata, appearing on its seal (which would later become Argentina's national coat of arms) and on its first national coins.
-The sun was incorporated into the country's war flag in 1818, and this design gradually became the standard for representing the national state, while civilians were restricted to using the version without the sun.
 Throughout the rest of the 19th century, the sun appeared in numerous distinct designs on flags, notably in red during the government of Juan Manuel de Rosas, as well as on coins, with significant variations across each province.
 At the beginning of the 20th century, historical studies on the flag and coat of arms emerged, with proposals aimed at aligning the sun's design with that of the 1810s.
 However, it was not until 1944 that a definitive regulation was established, finalizing the design of the Sun of May based on the first national coins of 1813.
 Finally, in 1985, it was established that the only Argentine flag was the one with the sun, eliminating the obligation for civilians to use the sunless version.